 There is an exception to this requirement if a government, the British Council, an international organisation, an international company a university, or an independent school is giving you money to cover your course fees or living costs.
 In that case, ask if they are prepared to give you a letter stating that they will cover the full maintenance costs of your dependant.
 If they will, then that letter on its own will mean that your dependant has met the financial requirements.
 There will be no requirement for them to show that they have any money at all in a bank or building society account, or in an account with an officially regulated financial institution.
-There are precise instructions about the format the letter must take in the Student and Child guidance.
+There are precise instructions about the format the letter must take in the Home Office guidance on financial requirements.
 Make sure the letter complies with every one of those instructions.

 Each dependant must declare in their application that the money for living costs will remain available to them, unless used for living costs in the UK.

 If in the 12 months before the date of application any of your dependants have completed a course of studies in the UK for which they have been have been awarded a scholarship or sponsorship by a Government or international scholarship agency covering both fees and living costs for study in the UK, they must provide written consent to the application from that Government or agency.
 Until 5 October 2023, this requirement applied where any of your dependants were awarded such a scholarship or sponsorship in the 12 months before the date of application.

 How much money?